vagabondlab/phycorr/README.md

 * Fix the output folder issue in `retroicor.m`.
 * Improve error handling and input validation.
 * Add more detailed documentation and examples.
-* Consider adding support for other physiological data formats.
 * Automate the movement of the output files.